igbatov/grasp.how/README.md

-# mindsplot
+# grasp.how
-mindsplot.com - online visual tool for analysis of importance and reliability of information
+grasp.how - online visual tool for analysis of importance and reliability of information